erhsparks/app_academy_prepwork/README.md

 Monday-Thursday evenings; during that time, you have their undivided attention.
 Take advantage of this resource and ask questions!

-While you do not need to submit your prep work for review, we expect students to complete the full prep course before class begins.
+The purpose of the prep course is to make sure everyone is up-to-speed on Ruby and basic programming concepts before your cohort begins, that way we can hit the ground running from day 1.
+You do not need to submit your prep work for review, but we expect all students to complete the full prep course before their cohort begins.

+There will be assessments throughout the course, and some of them will test you on material from the prep-course, so be prepared.
+Students can be dismissed for failing more than one assessment.
+The first of one however, will **not** count against you if you fail it.
+It will take place the first day of class and you should use it to assess your own understanding of the material and to help prepare for future assessments.

 ### Important Links: you MUST review all of the information covered here.